The Wife of His Youth: Analysis

 Cynthia Wachtell considers the story as a social satire.
 Ryder is pretentious and uppity, concerned about the delineations in class based on skin color, and promotes advancement of lighter-skinned people, some of whom were already educated before the war.
 That his wife is revealed to be a dark-skinned, unrefined cook is his "just desserts [sic]".
 Dean McWilliams notes the ambiguity about whether Ryder really is Sam Taylor.
 Certainly, writes McWilliams, the drawing room image of Ryder at the beginning of the story seems nothing like the plantation worker described by 'Liza.

-Even if he is Taylor, Tess Chakkalal questions if the reader should be certain that Ryder has made the "right" decision.
+Even if he is Taylor, Tess Chakkalakal questions if the reader should be certain that Ryder has made the "right" decision.
 There is an uncomfortable tension in his attempt to abandon the past and racial definitions in order to move into the future.
 Though the story has been traditionally read as having a happy ending, Wachtell emphasizes that 'Liza has no final lines which show her response to the husband who had forgotten her.
 Henry B. Wonham notes a significance to Ryder's referring to 'Liza not simply as wife but "the wife of my youth", as if dissociating from her even as he acknowledges her.